microsoftarchive/iot-journey/docs/journal/01-cold-storage.md

 ## Common requirements

-Here are some common requirements for ingestion and cold storage that any IoT solution will at least need to consider:
+Here are some common requirements for ingestion and long-term storage that any IoT solution will at least need to consider:

-- Achieving scale.
-That means both hitting the expected target data rate, but also designing the system to be scalable in the future.
 - Authentication.
 Only authenticated devices can send data.
 (Provisioning devices is a separate scenario, although closely related.)
+- Achieving scale.
+That means both hitting the expected target data rate, but also designing the system to be scalable in the future.
 - Protecting the data stream.
 - Storing the raw event data in long-term storage.
-Cold storage must hold a large volume of historical data indefinitely, at a reasonable cost.
+It must hold a large volume of historical data indefinitely, at a reasonable cost.

+> Long-term storage is sometimes called *cold storage*, although traditionally "cold storage" meant tape backups.

 ## Fabrikam requirements